Summary

 Shared Benefit Example

-Consider the following environment where savings has been reallocated using the Shared Benefit method:
+Consider the following AWS compute environment where savings have been reallocated using the Shared Benefit method:

 (costs shown are us-east-1 for a 30-day month)